 Mirfield Lodge № 1102 meets on the second Friday of every month, at the Masonic Hall in Mirfield

-This is our customary Lodge night when we perform the ceremonies of Initiation, Passing and Raising.
+It is our customary Lodge night when we perform the ceremonies of Initiation, Passing and Raising.

 We also meet weekly, on Thursday evenings, to rehearse or practice these ceremonies.
-Getting it right and performing the ceremonies to the best of our abilities on Lodge night is an essential part of who we are.
+Getting it right and performing the ritual to the best of our abilities on Lodge night is an essential part of who we are.
 We expect and encourage regular attendance on Lodge nights and practice nights.

 We do not discuss politics or religion in our meetings or at the Festive Board.
 As a new member, you will be asked to help serve meals and drinks at formal dinners, to others who have all, in their time, served their predecessors.
 It is not servitude but the start of a Brother’s Masonic journey through the Order.